 Everyone complains about politics.
-At Carleton University, we intend to do something about it.
+At Carleton University, we do something about it.

 Its twin goals are to provide an exhilarating and indispensable education for those who will go on to occupy positions of responsibility in Canadian politics, and in so doing to improve the political process for all Canadians.

-We thank Clay Riddell for his foresight and generosity in bringing this program into being.
-And we invite you to join with us in building what promises to be a signature degree program for Carleton University and for Canadian politics.
+We are grateful to the late Clay Riddell for his foresight and generosity in bringing this program into being.
+And we invite you to join with us in signature degree program for Canadian politics.

 Through a one-, two-, or three-year course of study students will focus on the range of skills required for political management.

 The Riddell program admits a limited number of students annually to a five-credit degree.
 The program is designed to be completed full-time in one calendar year of study or part-time in two or three years.
 Full-time students complete four credits of coursework in the Fall and Winter semesters.
 Part-time students will usually complete two credits of course work in their first year and another two credits in their second year.